SuperOfficeDocs/superoffice-docs/docs/en/sale/saint/learn/admin/select-period-length.md

 * Number of completed/non-completed activities in period
 * Number of completed/non-completed sales in period
-* Number of completed/non-completed requests during period (if you are using SuperOffice Service)
+* Number of completed/non-completed requests during period (if your company has any SuperOffice Service licences)

 [!include[Define counter](../../../learn/includes/def-counter.md)]